 Following the Rule of Three

-We incorporate the Rule of Three into most of our work, which prescribes that the exterior material palette includes three dominant materials or colors.
-Our architectural studies, personal observations, and professional experiences have led to a simple conclusion over the years: three really is the magic number on residential envelope.
+We incorporate the Rule of Three into most of our work, which prescribes that the exterior material palette include three dominant materials or colors.
+Our architectural studies, personal observations, and professional experiences have led to a simple conclusion over the years: three is often the magic number on residential envelope.
 On the CSH2014 we used white and silver aluminum rainscreen panels and lightly stained cedar.
 Like any good rule, there are also design savvy methods to break the rule (as sticking to 3 materials can often be challenging) and we’ll discuss that below.

 Simplifying the Lines